<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Even low-tech, low-cost investments into a company’s technology and culture can improve both profitability and sustainability.

-Food waste top priority
+Food waste – a top priority

 Extra effort could mean extra revenue

-Part of the issue stems from lack of recognition about what waste is and the impact of secondary markets.
-While lower-quality and damaged product, or that otherwise unsuitable for primary use, often goes to markets with lower profitability, Mereweather says a significant portion could have made it to the primary revenue stream with a little extra effort.
+Part of the issue stems from a lack of recognition about waste and the impact of secondary markets.
+While lower-quality and damaged products or those otherwise unsuitable for primary use often go to markets with lower profitability, Bennett says certain products, such as berries, are inherently fragile and will always need to be treated delicately to stay in a primary market space.

 Small changes can make big differences